antonioleal/myslackbuilds/0/README.md

 so you end-up with all published slackbuilds in the following structure:
 > `/home/{username}/slackware-builds/slackbuilds/(...)`

-You are ready to go!
+... and you are ready to go!

 ### The scripts
 The zero ("0") scripts are meant to be started from the slackbuild directory **and only from there**!
 Inside the slackbuild directory a folder called "0" also exists where you can store any additional files or notes you need to help you maintain your slackbuild.
+Have a look at my own setup.

 Example:
 > `cd ~/slackware-builds/myslackbuilds/academic/plus42`